stepin654321/MiniProject_Template/GitSetup.md

 * Create a new file under the VS Code
 * Select the Source control Menu on the Left
 * Add your new files to the [**staging area**](https://git-scm.com/about/staging-area#:~:text=Staging%20Area%20Unlike%20the%20other%20systems%2C%20Git%20has,be%20formatted%20and%20reviewed%20before%20completing%20the%20commit.) by clicking on **+** icon
-* Add a meaningful commit message according to the changes made and add to repository by cliking on **&#x2611;**
+* Add a meaningful commit message according to the changes made and add to repository by clicking on **&#x2611;**
 * From the dropdown, select push to push your local changes to the Github repository.
-* On compkletion, refresh the explorer and verify the added fiels are visible.
+* On completion, refresh the explorer and verify the added files are visible.

 |Step1|Step2|Step3|
 |:--:|:--:|:--:|